p2panda/p2panda/p2panda-js/README.md

 ### Browser

-To quickly get started you can run `p2panda-js` in any modern browser like that:
+To quickly get started you can run `p2panda-js` in any modern browser as an ES module like that:

 ```html
 <script type="module">